South Bay Fire District 8

 Ms. Stumpf plays a dual role in the Department as the District Secretary, managing administrative functions in the office, and serves as confidential Secretary to the Board (as defined by RCW 52.14.080), providing clerical, administrative and financial support to the Board of Fire Commissioners.

-Heidi lives in Thurston County with her husband.
-She has grown children and grandchildren.
-In her spare time, she enjoys cooking, spending time with her family and camping with her husband.
+Heidi lives in Pierce County with her husband.
+She has grown children and five grandchildren.
+In her spare time, she enjoys spending time with her family and camping with her husband.
 Email Secretary Stumpf at heidis@southbayfire.com.

 Ms. Stumpf plays a dual role in the Department as the District Secretary, managing administrative functions in the office, and serves as confidential Secretary to the Board (as defined by RCW 52.14.080), providing clerical, administrative and financial support to the Board of Fire Commissioners.

-Heidi lives in Thurston County with her husband.
-She has grown children and grandchildren.
-In her spare time, she enjoys cooking, spending time with her family and camping with her husband.
+Heidi lives in Pierce County with her husband.
+She has grown children and five grandchildren.
+In her spare time, she enjoys spending time with her family and camping with her husband.
 Email Secretary Stumpf at heidis@southbayfire.com.

 Battalion Chief Brent McBride